fsouza/fake-gcs-server/README.md

 ### Using with signed URLs

-It is possible to use fake-gcs-server with signed URLs, although with a few caveats :
+It is possible to use fake-gcs-server with signed URLs, although with a few caveats:

 * No validation is made on the query params (signature, expiration ...)
 * You need your client to modify the URL before passing it around (replacing `storage.googleapis.com` by something that will point to fake-gcs-server)
 * You need to configure fake-gcs-server to accept this local URL